fdcastel/Hyper-V-Automation/README.md

 For Hyper-V Generation 2 (UEFI) VMs only.

-To migrate an existing Windows VM from Hyper-V to Proxmox (QEMU) see [Windows: Prepare a VHDX for QEMU migration](#windows-prepare-a-vhdx-for-qemu-migration).
+To migrate an existing Windows VM from Hyper-V to Proxmox (QEMU) see [Prepare a VHDX for QEMU migration](#prepare-a-vhdx-for-qemu-migration).